 Gopher Tortoise Permitting Guidelines

-On January 1, 2017, the FWC implemented revisions to the Gopher Tortoise Permitting Guidelines (April 2008 - revised January 2017).
-To assist with the implementation of changes, a summary of these changes is provided and an email notification was sent to all Authorized Gopher Tortoise Agents registered in the FWC online permit system.
+On November 2, 2020, the FWC implemented revisions to the Gopher Tortoise Permitting Guidelines (April 2008 - revised July 2020).
+To assist with the implementation of changes, a summary of these changes is provided on page iv of the guidelines and an email notification was sent to all Authorized Gopher Tortoise Agents registered in the FWC online permit system.
 If you have questions regarding the new revisions or implementation of the revised guidelines, please contact the Gopher Tortoise Program at gtpermits@MyFWC.com, or by phone at (850) 921-1031.

 NOTIFICATION ON ANNUAL CPI ADJUSTMENT TO MITIGATION ON CONTRIBUTIONS